Peptides for Muscle Growth: Science, Safety, and Legal Alternatives

 - No third-party purity testing

-Creatine is the most consistently effective supplement for muscle growth and strength:
+Creatine is one of the most extensively studied supplements for muscle growth and strength:

 Evidence: